FUTURE DEVELOPMENT OF RELIGIONS

 in theory but in actual practice, that every human being is made in the likeness of the Godhead.
 When that time comes there will be no need for any religious coercion; for then every meeting between one man and another will of itself be in the nature of a

-religious rite, a sacrament, and nobody will need a special religious institutions on the physical plane to sustain the religious life.
-If the religious institutions understands themselves truly, theit final aim must be to render themselves unnecessary on
+religious rite, a sacrament, and nobody will need a special religious institution on the physical plane to sustain the religious life.
+If the religious institutions understand themselves truly, their final aim must be to render themselves unnecessary on the

 WHAT ABOUT CHRIST?

-present in Jesus, there hasn´t arisen any karma, nothing was done or omitted by him, which resulted in debts, thet had to be balanced in the future.
+there hasn´t arisen any karma, nothing was done or omitted by him, which resulted in debts, that had to be balanced in the future.

-That can give us a idea that somethin very spesial indeed took place and give us a new understanding
+That can give us an idea that something very spesial indeed took place and give us a new understanding of the

-of the words: the Divine has descended and lived among us.
+words: the Divine has descended and lived among us.
 And it has united so strongly with our humanity, that it even shared our experience of being powerless, but finally reached the resurrection.
-Hidden within these pictures is probably something that
+Hidden within these pictures is probably something that concerns

-world.
 The world did not break down, but was equally held and carried as before, while God as "son" went through his death and resurrection.
-It thus seems as if Christs function as a mediator between man and the father's perfection is related to the task of
+It thus seems as if Christs function as a mediator between man and the father's perfection is related to the task of the angels.

-the angels.
 Christ gives us the information that he will be with us from his resurrection in all developments and through all complications.
 He has thus been with us for almost two thousand years.
-And since he is the same as the “word of creation”
+And since he is the same as the “word of creation” from the

-perfection.
 In our spiritual life, we often see an unfortunate confusion of ego-impulses with real independence and responsibility, which may seem naive, even primitive in comparison to the level of perfection in the outer world.
-Yet we have reached a certain
+Yet we have reached a certain degree of

 CHRISTIANITY AMONG EQUALS